evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 ```
 With all the different functions out there in the real world, sometimes it is
 nice to restrict them to a specific -arity to work with your all your wonderful
 compositions.
-When you want to restict any function of any arity to a simple
+When you want to restrict any function of any arity to a simple
 binary function.
 Just pass your function to `binary` and you will get back a
 curried, binary function that will only apply (2) arguments to the inner
 function, ignoring any others.
 This works very well with functions like